 Performances will be 5:30 p.m., 6:45 p.m. and 8 p.m.
 Friday through Monday of each festival weekend.
 It should go without saying, but these 2-person shows are not the entire Disney on Broadway productions; rather, they are concerts featuring select songs from the aforementioned shows…lest there be any confusion. 🙂

 Unsurprisingly, with these shows, there are also accompanying dining packages that guests can book for breakfast, lunch, or dinner.
 The dining package includes a three-course meal or full buffet and priority seating at the 8:00 p.m. concert at participating Epcot restaurants.
-Prices range from $39-$69+tax for adults, $23-$41+tax for children.
+Prices range from $44 to $70 +tax for adults and $21 to $42 +tax for children.

-Conversely, this is brand-new, features performers who (for most guests) don’t have the name cachet as the Candlelight narrators, and is held largely during the doldrums of January and February.
+In our estimation, this is unlike Candlelight Processional, which has developed a following over the course of years with returning guests and first-time visitors.
+Conversely, this is still new, features performers who (for most guests) don’t have the name cachet as the Candlelight narrators, and is held largely during the doldrums of January and February.
 Most weekends, we doubt standby seating will be an issue.

-While there are paid workshops and the Figment Scavenger Hunt will probably have a nominal fee (but include a “prize” at the end), most of the offerings for Epcot’s International Festival of the Arts are included with theme park admission to Epcot.
-Disney has released scant details about the full slate of the festival’s lineup, so we’re probably glossing over other experiences, too.
+While there are paid workshops and other offerings, most of the offerings for Epcot’s International Festival of the Arts are included with theme park admission to Epcot.
+Disney has released scant details about the full slate of the festival’s lineup for 2018, so we’re probably glossing over other experiences, too.

-We didn’t report on the Epcot International Festival of Arts when it was originally announced, so we’ll take the opportunity to share our thoughts on this new festival here.
-From a lot of fans, there seems to be a sense of consternation about this, with remarks that Epcot is trying to make the park one year-round “festival.”
+The original announcement of the Epcot International Festival of Arts was met with groans from a lot of Disney fans.
+For many, there was a sense of consternation about this, with remarks that Epcot is trying to make the park one year-round “festival.”

 While I understand the basis for rebuffing these efforts, particularly as the extension of the Epcot Food & Wine and Flower & Garden Festivals seems to be for the sole purpose of selling more snacks and booze.
 The marketplace booths at both are incredibly lucrative, and offer high margins for Disney.